Verse of Ikmal ad-Din: Sunni view

-Sunni scholars proffer various views about when or why the verse of ikmal was revealed to Muhammad.
+Sunni scholars proffer various views about when or why the verse of Ikmal was revealed to Muhammad.
 The majority view is that Muhammad received this verse after his sermon at Arafat during his Farewell Pilgrimage in 632.
 This verdict is also accepted by the Islamicist Theodor Nöldeke.
 Some other Sunni reports imply that the verse was revealed first during the Farewell Pilgrimage and then again at the Ghadir Khumm.
 Such reports are given by the Sunni scholars al-Tabari, al-Baghdadi, and Ibn al-Jawzi.
 Alternatively, the verse of ikmal is linked to the 629–630 Conquest of Mecca by the Sunni jurist al-Qurtubi in his exegesis.
 At any rate, disbelievers on that day lost hope of turning Muslims away from their faith, according to al-Tabari and al-Qurtubi.

 The perfection of Islam and the completion of blessing in the verse are interpreted as the banishment of idolatry from the pilgrimage in some reports by al-Tabari and al-Zamakhshari, another Sunni exegete.
 Here, al-Tabari rejects the Shia view by presenting opposite traditions, which he attributes to Ibn Abbas, a key Shia figure, but also takes the unusual step of including his own verdict.
 Some other Sunni commentators view the perfection of Islam and the completion of blessing as a reference to the rites of Hajj which were established by Muhammad in his Farewell Pilgrimage.
 Alternatively, one of the interpretations offered by the Sunni theologian al-Baydawi is that God perfected his religion by the victory of Islam on that day over all other religions.
 In his view, this victory may readily complete the blessings of God.
 Yet for others, the verse of ikmal signifies the completion of revelation, although there also exist other candidates for the last verse of the Quran, namely, verses 2:281, 4:176, 9:128-9, 110:1-3.
 This is refined by al-Tabari and al-Zamakhshari, who explain that no ritual or legal ruling was revealed after the verse of ikmal, while al-Qurtubi asserts that Muhammad did receive some legal but no ritual injunctions after this verse.
-This last view that the perfection of religion in the verse corresponds to the completion of the Islamic legislation is common among Sunnis, although some legal injunctions about riba were probably revealed after the verse of ikmal.
+This last view that the perfection of religion in the verse corresponds to the completion of the Islamic legislation is common among Sunnis, although a Shia criticism of this view is that some legal injunctions about riba were allegedy revealed after the verse of ikmal.